nanoswap/bizlogic/docs/index.md

  - **Sarah** is Adam's rich Aunt, who will fund his loan.
 She is the "*lender*"

 Process:
-1. Adam creates a loan application
+1. Adam creates a loan application.

 ```py
     from ipfsclient.ipfs import Ipfs